, , , , , ,

 All aboard the unofficial island-hopping non-express

 Our fishermen’s rendezvous had been planned out the night before.
-Under a crimson sky and a dreamy sunset – you know, the kind that tropical islands seem to have a monopoly on – we’d covertly met on the shoreline.
-Our secret mission had been fueled by the reception desk of my hotel on Denarau Island, a man-made, on-the-beaten-path luxury resort, where upon asking the friendly concierge about day and boat trips, I’d soon realised that my understanding of the exchange rate wasn’t the problem – my bank balance was.
+Under a crimson sky and a dreamy sunset – you know, the kind that tropical islands seem to have a monopoly on – when we’d covertly met on the shoreline.
+Our secret mission had been fuelled by the reception desk of my hotel on Denarau Island, a man-made, on-the-beaten-path luxury resort, where upon asking the beaming concierge about day and boat trips, I’d soon realised that my understanding of the exchange rate wasn’t the problem – my bank balance was.

 Later, over a cracking meal of freshly grilled fish that the beaming Fijian waitress had upsold me – her laughter was so contagious I’d have likely said yes to a tin of tuna – I hatched a plan to find whoever had caught my lunch and ask if we could join them the next day.
 So there we were, under that sunset, agreeing on a price, a time and which palm tree to meet by.
 Our island hopping-come-fishing-support trip was set.